Faculty of Medicine & Health Sciences

 Students who successfully complete this module will be able to:

-- Recognise and describe in detail common conditions affecting older people.
+- Recognise and describe common conditions affecting older people.

-- Demonstrate the ability to deal with complex issues systematically and to make sound judgements in the absence of complete data.
+- Demonstrate the ability to deal with complex issues systematically and to make sound judgements.

 - Demonstrate the ability to synthesise complex information in unpredictable situations.